 Everyone’s transportation needs are different, based on where they work, live, and activities.
 So how can you tell if it’s cheaper to own a car, or take an Uber everywhere you need to go?

 Let’s consider the cost by mile driven.
 The Federal Highway Administration estimates the average adult will drive around 15,000 miles per year.
-Calculating that cost for an Uber annually is easy: 15,000 miles at $2 per mile is $30,000 every year, before adding gratuities.
+Calculating that cost for an Uber annually is easy: 15,000 miles at $2 per mile is $30,000 yearly, before adding gratuities.

 What if you opt for a new car instead?
 If you add up 12 months of car payments ($6,648) with average maintenance costs and insurance, the average cost per mile would be 0.956 cents.
 This is still significantly lower than what it would cost to Uber everywhere.

-Before making a final decision, be sure to look at all the local changes that would affect your situation, including state average insurance rates, registration costs and taxes.
-But for the average American, it’s much more efficient to own and drive a car daily than to take regular Uber rides wherever you go.
+Before making a final decision, look at all the local changes that would affect your situation, including state average insurance rates, registration costs, and taxes.
+But for the average American, owning and driving a car daily is much more efficient than taking regular Uber rides wherever you go.